Pasado y Presente: Art After the YLP 1969-2019

 Pasado y Presente will be accompanied by a booklet and a related exhibition at the Loisaida Center by AgitArte, Coronado Print Studio, Sherezade García, and Valor y Cambio that explores migration, movement, intra-diasporic Caribbean identity in NYC, alternative economies, story-telling and decolonial narratives.

-On Sunday, May 26, several participating artists in Pasado y Presente will take part in interactive urban interventions during the 32nd Annual Loisaida Festival.
+On Sunday, May 26, several participating artists in Pasado y Presente took part in interactive urban interventions during the 32nd Annual Loisaida Festival.
 Additionally, Nathan Cummings and the Loisaida Center will host a series of public programs investigating topics such as history and influence of the Young Lords in New York, feminist and LBGTQ activism in Latinx communities, cultural production and organizing in Puerto Rico post-Maria, the intersection of environmental justice with anti-displacement efforts in NYC’s poor and working class neighborhoods.
 Updates and dates of programming will be posted on the Nathan Cummings and Loisaida Center websites.
+Exhibition catalogs are now available.
+Viewing is by appointment only.
+Download Press Release here.

 The Liquid Highway